-Our first contribution is to characterize the sender's optimal experiment choice.
-In our environment, given any experiment, the sender's payoffs after observing different results are interdependent and determined by the induced equilibrium characteristics.
-Then, the typical approaches useful in the Bayesian persuasion literature do not allow us to solve the optimal experiment.
-By contrast, after establishing the existence of the equilibrium of the whole game (Proposition 1), we carry out the following solving steps.

-First, we establish the Expected Pooling Cost Minimization Principle: for an optimal experiment, pooling types (if any) have to be chosen such that the expected reporting cost of all pooling types reaches the lower bound of the convex hull of the cost function for the highest message (Lemma 2).
-We also find an optimal experiment induces at most two types to separate with positive probability (Proposition 2), as with more than two separating types, the sender can design a better experiment by deleting unfavorable ones, which saves the signaling cost for separation.
+Our first contribution is to provide a methodology to characterize the sender's optimal experiment when she cannot commit to truth-telling (Proposition 1).
+In our framework, for any choice of experiment, the sender's payoffs after observing different results are interdependent and determined by the induced equilibrium characteristics.
+The typical approaches useful in the Bayesian persuasion literature do not allow us to solve the optimal experiment.
+By contrast, after establishing the existence of the optimal experiment (Appendix B), we establish the Expected Pooling Cost Minimization Principle: for an optimal experiment, pooling types (if any) have to be chosen such that the expected reporting cost of all pooling types reaches the lower bound of the convex hull of the cost function for the highest message.
+Then, we find an optimal experiment induces at most two types to separate with positive probability, as with more than two separating types, the sender can design a better experiment by deleting unfavorable ones, which reduces the signaling cost for separation.